Kohdz/Snapshotalyzer/README.md

     7. Click the action button again and select "create snapshot"
     8. Once complete, restart the instances

+As you can see, the steps above are quite involved.
+Thus this command line utility was created to easily handle these multi-stepped processes.

 ## Sample Commands:

 list instances: `python shotty/shottty.py instanes start`